 The high content of polysaccharide compounds in Reishi help promote cell regeneration and enhance the body’s natural ability to retain water and keep the skin hydrated.

-Reishi mushroom boosts skin-protective antioxidants, promotes blood circulation which improves the tone and elasticity of the skin, and helps clear up any skin problems.
+Reishi boosts skin-protective antioxidants, promotes blood circulation which improves the tone and elasticity of the skin, and helps clear up any skin problems.

 Studies suggest that Reishi is “radioprotective,” meaning it can protect against the harmful effects of UV radiation and damaging DNA.
 This suggests the ability to support slow-ageing of the skin and protect against other skin issues.
 (52)